Blurred photograph of employees in an office

 What are the changes to the national minimum wage?

-The national minimum wage rates were already set to increase in 2025.
+The National Minimum Wage rates were already set to increase in 2025.
 The rates are usually determined by the Low Pay Commission each year in October for implementation the following April.

 So, what is new for the National Minimum wage?

 The government asked the Low Pay Commission to review its wage setting process in order to ensure that the new rates reflect the cost of living, which is in line with Labour’s policy objectives in its ‘Plan to Make Work Pay’.
+The LPC have taken into account the cost of living, including reviewing expected trends in inflation up to March 2026 to come to the new confirmed rates.

 How can you prepare?

 The increase in the national minimum wage could potentially have positive effects on businesses, there may be a boost to consumer spending with those lower wage workers having more disposable income.
-This increase could also benefit morale and well-being in the some workplaces..
+This increase could also benefit morale and well-being in the some workplaces.

 Is there anything else to note?